WidowMaker/MiniPanel/README.md

 # MiniPanel - Home Assistant Dashboard

-A sleek, full-screen Home Assistant dashboard designed for the Shelly Wall Display X2i, wall-mounted tablets, and kiosk mode.
+A full-screen Home Assistant dashboard designed for the Shelly Wall Display X2i, the older Shelly Wall Display X2, and other wall-mounted panels running in kiosk mode.

 ![MiniPanel Home view](screenshots/01-home.jpg)

 ## Features

-- **Full-screen panel mode** with a custom background image
+- **Full-screen panel layout** with a custom background image
-- **Kiosk mode** support that hides the header and sidebar for selected users
+- **Kiosk mode** that hides the Home Assistant header and sidebar
 - **5 main views**: Home, Lys (Lights), Klima (Climate), Musik (Music), and Status
 - **Real-time clock and weather** on the Home view
 - **Family presence** indicators with avatar photos
-- **Dishwasher status** pill when a program is running
+- **Dishwasher status** shown only when a program is running
 - **Mini music player** with playback controls on the Home view
-- **Fixed navigation menu** with active-state highlighting and a light-on indicator
+- **Fixed navigation menu** with active-state highlighting
-- **Lights view** with room controls, scenes, and a master switch
+- **Lights view** with scenes, room controls, and a master switch
-- **All Lights drill-down** with controls for every configured room or light group
+- **All Lights drill-down** with controls for every configured light group
-- **Climate view** with two heating zones, presets, and shared controls
+- **Climate view** with two heating zones and shared presets
 - **Music view** with playlist shortcuts, playback controls, and volume control
 - **Status view** for appliances and robot vacuum cleaners
 - **Idle return** that automatically navigates back to Home after 60 seconds of inactivity